madewithsalt/Node-Webkit-GettingStarted/_notes/mw-demo-notes.md

 Run `grunt`, and your app will automagically get compiled and built into mac and windows versions!

+## Limitations and Drawbacks

+One of the biggest drawbacks that people complain about using node-webkit over native app development is the ram limitations and spin-up time.
+Because node-webkit uses Chromium to run the app, any quirks of Chromium will be apparent in your apps.
+Right now Chromium is known for being a memory hog, and can take some time to start up on less powerful machines.

+These aren't game-breakers for using node-webkit, as the benefits are pretty huge, but it's good to be mindful of them and try it out for yourself to determine if it's worth the compromise.

 ### Other Tutorials and Resources:
 - [Creating Desktop Applications with Node-Webkit](http://strongloop.com/strongblog/creating-desktop-applications-with-node-webkit/)
 - [Getting Started with Node-Webkit](https://github.com/rogerwang/node-webkit/wiki/Getting-Started-with-node-webkit)